The Kodaira dimension of even-dimensional ball quotients: Construction of a cusp form of weight n

 \begin{lem} Let $v$ be a ramified place of $E$ and $\mu_v$ be the nontrivial quadratic unramified character of $L_{E_v} \times \SL_2(\bbC)$.
 Consider the $A$-parameter $\psi_v$ for $\U_{E_v/\bbQ_v}(3)$ of the form

 Then, $\calS_{\psi_v}^+$ is of order $2$.
-The representation $\pi(\psi_v, \mathbf{1})$ has a nontrivial $K_v'$-fixed vector, but does not have a nontrivial $K_v$-fixed vector.
-Similarly, for the nontrivial character $\sigma_v$ of $\calS_{\psi_v}^+$, the representation $\pi(\psi_v, \sigma_v)$ has a nontrivial $K_v$-fixed vector, but does not have a nontrivial $K_v'$-fixed vector. \end{lem}
+The representation $\pi_{(\psi_v, \mathbf{1})}$ has a nontrivial $K_v'$-fixed vector, but does not have a nontrivial $K_v$-fixed vector.
+Similarly, for the nontrivial character $\sigma_v$ of $\calS_{\psi_v}^+$, the representation $\pi_{(\psi_v, \sigma_v)}$ has a nontrivial $K_v$-fixed vector, but does not have a nontrivial $K_v'$-fixed vector. \end{lem}

 By Lemma \ref{lem_U_3_obstruction}, the representation $\pi_v$ that we construct does not have a nontrivial fixed vector for the open compact group defined to be the stabilizer of the lattice $L$, when the component group $\calS_{\psi_v}^+$ is nontrivial.
 This means that the representation $\bigotimes_v'\pi_v$ is not of level one in terms of some lattice stabilizers.
-This is the reason why we need the condition for Fourier coefficients as in Conjecture \ref{conj_normalized_newform}.